TimoGuy/BTZC_game_engine/README.md

         - Make the char controller the follow camera thingy.
     - [x] Fix follow camera.
 Actually have ti use the reference.
     - [ ] Base movement principles from a hat in time.
-        - Velocity/inertia.
+        - [x] Velocity/inertia.
-        - Turning.
+        - [x] Turning.
-        - Turning around.
+        - [ ] Turning around.
+        - [ ] Airborne just being simple additions to velocity.
+            - [ ] Grounded and airborne modes inherit velocity from each other.
     - [ ] Swordplay combat.
         - Cutting.
         - Deflecting.